Letters to the Editor: July-August 1984

 What Will World War III Be About?

-There are many ways to cut this world’s cake in half, to dichotomize and then take sides.
-A Christian should presumably think primarily in terms of the Church vs. the world.READ ARTICLE
+There are many ways to cut this world’s cake in half and take sides.
+A Christian should presumably think in terms of the Church vs. the world.READ ARTICLE

 What Does Rome Have to do with Paris?

 The Parisian Church under Cardinal Lustiger’s guidance became more “orthodox” and many lapsed believers frequented the churches.READ ARTICLE

 Young women also are spiritually hungry for a sense of purpose and meaning in life, for something or someone to believe in, for moral direction.READ ARTICLE

 Considering the Lilies of the Field

 Jesus tells us to be anxious about others, and he promises that if we are anxious about others first, then we need not be anxious about ourselves, for all these things will be added unto us.READ ARTICLE